BotInABoxER/codercar/README.md

 Sincerely, Matthew Piercey

-**Disclaimer: This Readme includes Affilate Links; see [Project Rover's Affiliate Link Disclaimer](https://projectrover.botinabox.ca/docs/setup/bom/materials.html)**
+**Disclaimer: This Readme includes Affilate Links; see [codeRcar's Affiliate Link Disclaimer](https://projectrover.botinabox.ca/docs/setup/bom/materials.html)**

-**Disclaimer 2: Project Rover is an open-source, DIY project.
+**Disclaimer 2: codeRcar is an open-source, DIY project.
 It is not a product, and does not have a warranty.
-Bot-In-a-Box is not responsible for anything you do with these instructions, and Project Rover is available for use as-is.
+Bot-In-a-Box is not responsible for anything you do with these instructions, and codeRcar is available for use as-is.
 Create at your own risk.**